 There is a fair amount of printed matter available on the law of surety claims, but much of it concerns complex construction and is prepared for the benefit of the surety itself.
 These books tend to be weighty tomes, nationwide in scope, written by and for specialists.
 But they may also be very helpful orienting the layperson and should not be overlooked.
 Despite the fact these are law books mostly written by surety attorneys, these American Bar Association (ABA) publications - scroll down to "Fidelity and Surety Law" - may be worth your while.

 If your surety claim involves highly technical construction issues, in addition to legal ones, you will have to search accordingly.
 For example, often construction contract bond claims may involve liquidated damages (LD) due to delays.
 Books like: Construction Scheduling: Preparation, Liability and Claims by Wickwire et al, Guide to Construction Contract Surety Claims Schwartzkopf et al., are excellent points of reference.
 Internet searches within bookseller sites of may yield similar titles.
-If you would like to learn more about what surety bonds are and how they work, you can read our detailed guide here.
+If you have other questions like "What is a surety bond?", you can find all the information you need in our FAQ section.